SYMBAN vs. Scribentia — the honest comparison.

 Scribentia positions itself as a German writing tool.
 The approach is interesting — but the product is currently not yet publicly available.

 SYMBAN is already live and production-ready.
-Every scene goes through five passes — writing, polishing, quality control, correction, and extraction.
-Deterministic QC rules check consistency, style, and genre conventions.
+Every scene goes through several specialized steps — including writing, polishing, consistency checking, and memory extraction.
+Deterministic consistency rules check continuity, style, and genre conventions.

 Especially for German literature: SYMBAN knows Präteritum as narrative tense, checks subjunctive density, and enforces dialogue rules.
-These rules aren't optional — they're built into the pipeline.
+These rules aren't optional — they're built into the process.

 | Feature | Scribentia | SYMBAN |